-In connection with the adoption of our 2013 Plan, which provides for the grant of equity-based awards, including RSUs and options, 15,500,000 shares of common stock were initially reserved and made available for issuance to our officers, other employees and directors.
-We have granted, and continue to grant, under the 2013 Plan equity instruments that could require us to issue additional shares of our common stock, which issuance could result in a stockholder's percentage ownership being diluted.
-Specifically, at December 31, 2022, the following instruments were outstanding:
+Under our 2013 Plan, 15,500,000 shares of our common stock were initially reserved for issuance in connection with the vesting of equity-based awards to be granted to our officers, other employees and directors.
+The issuance of additional shares upon satisfaction of the applicable vesting conditions of these grants could result in a stockholder's percentage ownership being diluted.
+Specifically, at December 31, 2023, the following equity-based awards were outstanding:

-- 3,901,630 RSUs with each RSU representing a contingent right to receive one share of our common stock or, for performance-based RSUs, multiple shares depending upon the underlying performance metrics and our performance during the applicable performance period; and - 387,790 options which, once vested, are exercisable to purchase shares of our common stock, on a one-for-one basis, at any time at the option of the holder.
+- 3,872,289 RSUs with each RSU representing a contingent right to receive one share of our common stock or, for performance-based RSUs, multiple shares depending upon the underlying performance metrics and our performance during the applicable performance period; and - 384,685 options which, once vested, are exercisable to purchase shares of our common stock, on a one-for-one basis, at any time at the option of the holder.

-We may also issue additional shares of our common stock or other securities that are convertible into or exercisable for our common stock in connection with future acquisitions, future issuances of our securities for capital raising purposes or for other business purposes, which issuance could also result in significant dilution of ownership interest.
+We may also issue additional shares of our common stock, or other securities that are convertible into or exercisable for our common stock, in connection with future acquisitions, for capital raising purposes or for other business purposes; which issuances could also result in significant dilution of ownership interest.